Top 5 Reasons Mutianyu is Best to Entertain Your Kids

 3. The Walk Is Relatively Easy For Visitors of All Ages

-If you choose to spend the majority of your time at Mutianyu on foot, you’re in luck — this restoration masterpiece is notoriously walkable.
+If you choose to spend most of your time at Mutianyu on foot, you’re in luck — this restoration masterpiece is notoriously walkable.
 As mentioned earlier, paths are accessible via cable cars/chairlifts.

 Walking areas are carefully maintained, so you don’t need to worry about your kids tripping on hazards once they arrive.
-A few sections like the part between tower 19 and 20 are steep, but by no means inaccessible for young children.
+A few sections, like the part between towers 19 and 20, are steep but by no means inaccessible for young children.

-Though plently of Great Wall hikes are avaiable (try Jiankou to Mutianyu hike if your kids are older and not scared of heights!)
-Mutianyu is less focused on adventure and long hikes than other sections of the Great Wall are, and more focused on simple ways to enoy the wall itself.
-Mutianyu is on the bucket list of many family travelers and rightfully so.
+Though plenty of Great Wall hikes are available (try Jiankou to Mutianyu hike if your kids are older and not scared of heights!)
+Mutianyu is less focused on adventure and long walks than other sections of the Great Wall are and more focused on simple ways to enjoy the wall itself.
+Mutianyu is on the bucket list of many family travelers, and rightfully so.

 4. Public Toilets Are Clean And Easy to Find

 Bladder problems always strike at the most inconvenient times.
 When your child begins complaining of the need for a bathroom break, access to public facilities can seem like a dire matter.
-No worries — at Mutianyu, you’ll find a multitude of public toilets.
+No worries — at Mutianyu, you’ll find many public toilets.

 Near the Subway is a decent bathroom.
 Another one is next to the cable car station.
-Not only are these facilities easily accessible, but they’re also typically quite clean (even on busy days).
+These facilities are easily accessible, but they’re also typically spotless (even on busy days).

 5. Several Excellent Dining Opportunities Are Located Nearby

-Dining with finicky eaters can be a hassle wherever you go in the Beijing area.
+Dining with picky eaters can be a hassle wherever you go in the Beijing area.
 The more options available, the better.
-Several of the restaurants located near Mutianyu are kid-friendly, so you’ll find it easy to grab a meal after you’ve fully explored the Great Wall.
+Several restaurants near Mutianyu are kid-friendly, so you’ll find it easy to grab a meal after thoroughly exploring the Great Wall.

-At the bottom of the Wall next to the Cable Car Station there is a subway and near Mutianyu tourist center there is a Burger King.
-Moreover, Mutianyu Village boasts a number of authentic Chinese eateries.
-Most are small, about 10–20 minutes’ drive from the Mutianyu car park.
+At the bottom of the Wall, next to the Cable Car Station, there is a subway, and near the Mutianyu tourist center, there is a Burger King.
+Moreover, Mutianyu Village boasts several authentic Chinese eateries.
+Most are small, about 10–20 minutes drive from the Mutianyu car park.
 Here are some local restaurants around Mutianyu:

-- Kao Shan Tun Northeast Farm Dish Restaurant (20 minutes’ drive from Mutianyu), Chinese restaurant, Food include Kung Pow Chicken, Sauteed Mushrooms, and Local Barbecue Fish.
+- Kao Shan Tun Northeast Farm Dish Restaurant (20 minutes drive from Mutianyu) is a Chinese restaurant; Food includes Kung Pow Chicken, Sauteed Mushrooms, and Local Barbecue Fish.
 One of the few local restaurants opens late.
 50-80 yuan per person.

 How Long to Visit Mutianyu Great Wall

-This walk will take you a good 3-4 hours doing it with kids at a leisurely pace depending on which route you decide to take.
-There are several routes (climb up/cable car/chairlift) up to the Wall, but the most popular is to take cable car up and back.
+This walk will take you a good 3-4 hours doing it with kids at a leisurely pace, depending on which route you decide to take.
+There are several routes (climb up/cable car/chairlift) up to the Wall, but the most popular is to take the cable car up and back.
 This route takes 2.5-3.5 hours to complete with kids.
-The walk is enjoyable with some really good views.
+The walk is enjoyable with some excellent views.